 Last, but certainly not least, on the list of challenges of managing remote employees is cultural diversity.

-Employer of record services have made bringing international employees into the organization easier, but a good amount of work remains to be done for them feel as though they're a valued part of culture.
+Employer of record services have made bringing international employees into the organization easier, but a good amount of work remains to be done for them to feel as though they're a valued part of the culture.

 How do you overcome managing cultural differences of diverse remote employees?